All comparisonsNote-taking apps

 Apple Notes

-Notesnook fails first because encryption and vault options must be understood to feel secure.
+Notesnook fails first because it breaks when encryption and vault options must be understood to feel secure.

 Verdict